 A monkey pinata can be both a great decoration and party game

 To create a sturdier vine, use a brown grocery bag.
 Cut the bottom out.
 Cut the bag lengthwise into three strips.
 Twist the strips together and fasten the ends with masking tape.

 Embellish your vines with construction paper leaves, large tissue paper flowers, and/or bananas (real or paper) to continue the jungle look and give your party a splash of color.

-Buy a few stuffed monkeys (the type with long arms that velcro together are especially good for decorating.)
+Buy a few plush monkeys (the type with long arms that velcro together are especially good for decorating.)
 Hang them from your party vines and place them around your party area.

 For a monkey party centerpiece, first put down a few tropical paper leaves.
 Then use a medium or large stuffed monkey to hold down a bundle of balloons in your party colors.
 Add a few bananas, or make a colorful fruit salad and set it on the table to complete the look.

 Use monkey themed tableware

 Tie a natural raffia table skirt to your table